varunnagpaal/CS5830-Spring16/hw5/HW5PublicKeyEncrpyion.md

 *  You will get 50 points for implementing the scheme that works with at least itself--it should pass the basic functionality tests.
 *  Finally, 20 points will awareded if the  scheme works with at least two other groups (including `rahul`).

 *  **Extra credit:** 10 points for supporting each additional cryptographic primitives capped at 50 points.
-For example, Encryption (key exchage part) if you can handle ECC based DH, Number field based DH, and RSA, you will get 20 extra points.
-If you support all of ECDSA, DSA, and RSA-based signature schemes, that will fetch you 20 extra.
-If you can support different ECC curves (only the ones supported by cryptography.io), and different hashing algorithms, you will earn 10 more marks.
+For example, Encryption (key exchage part) if you can handle ECC based DH, ~~Number field based DH~~ (cryptography.io does not support this), and RSA, you will get 20 extra points.
+If you support ECDSA, DSA, and RSA-based signature schemes, you will get 20 extra points.
+If you can support different ECC curves (the ones supported by cryptography.io), and different hashing algorithms, you will earn 10 more marks.

 ### Shared documents
 * [Specification doc](https://docs.google.com/document/d/1kyvwWRUt2RAXPuA_CyFqFkeAdzAi1gdOWHOJB4eBjFw/edit)